Learning Outcomes

 sort :: Ord t => [t] -> [t]

-Thus, the function sort has a generic type-parameter t (we’ll talk more about such parametric polymorphism in haskell later) which is constrained to be in the Ord type class (anything that is orderable - we’ll talk more about type classes too).
-It’s input parameter is a list of t, as is its return type.
-This is also precisely the syntax that one would use to declare the type explicitly.
+Thus, the function sort has a generic type-parameter t (we’ll talk more about such parametric polymorphismA type of polymorphism where functions or data types can be written generically so that they can handle values uniformly without depending on their type. in haskell later) which is constrained to be in the Ord type classA type system construct in Haskell that defines a set of functions that can be applied to different types, allowing for polymorphic functions. (anything that is orderable - we’ll talk more about type classes too).
+Its input parameter is a list of t, as is its return type.
+This is also precisely the syntaxThe set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in a computer language. that one would use to declare the type explicitly.
 Usually, for all top-level functions in a Haskell file it is good practice to explicitly give the type declaration.
-Although, it is not always necessary, it can avoid ambiguity in many situations, and secondly, once you get good at reading Haskell types, it becomes useful documentation.
+Although it is not always necessary, it can avoid ambiguity in many situations and once you get good at reading Haskell types it becomes useful documentation.

 Here’s another refactoring of the quick-sort code.
 This time with type declaration because I just said it was the right thing to do: